jwplayer/jwplayer-react-native/README.md

 Follow these steps to enable DRM:
 1. Set up your Android app for [DRM playback](https://developer.jwplayer.com/jwplayer/docs/android-play-drm-protected-content).
-2. Define `config.playlist` with the [JWP signed URL](https://docs.jwplayer.com/platform/docs/protection-studio-drm-generate-a-signed-content-url-for-drm-playback) of the media to play in the player.
+2. Define `config.playlist` with the [JWX signed URL](https://docs.jwplayer.com/platform/docs/protection-studio-drm-generate-a-signed-content-url-for-drm-playback) of the media to play in the player.

 *❗️DO NOT sign and store your API secerets from your application.❗️*

-If you use a different provider for DRM or this does not work for your use case, conforming to a similiar format as a JWP signed URL response is optimal, such as adding the `drm` field to the `sources` for a playlist item).
+If you use a different provider for DRM or this does not work for your use case, conforming to a similiar format as a JWX signed URL response is optimal, such as adding the `drm` field to the `sources` for a playlist item).

 <br />